TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 export function DisplayList(props: DisplayListProps);
 ```

-* Equivalent API to `VirtualList` except that scroll related APIs are gone and replaced by the `offset` prop
+The API is equivalent to `VirtualList` except that scroll related APIs are gone and replaced by the `offset` prop.

 ## Implementation

-* The complexity of paged virtual scrolling in `VirtualList` led to an approach where each item used absolute positioning with explicit `top`, `left`, `width` and `height` properties.
+The complexity of paged virtual scrolling in `VirtualList` led to an approach where each item used absolute positioning with explicit `top`, `left`, `width` and `height` properties.
 Every item has a unique style.
 Item styles also need updating for all items whenever the render page changes.

-* Leads to complex rendering code with heavyweight JSX output.
-* Removing scrolling gives us the opportunity to use a much lighter weight implementation
+That leads to complex rendering code with heavyweight JSX output.
+Removing scrolling gives us the opportunity to use a much lighter weight implementation.
+There are three principles that we're trying to follow.

+1. Minimize changes to the DOM caused by small changes to the component.
+In our case, there will be lots of small changes to `offset`.
+2. Use inline styles only for anything dependent on props or crucial for correct functionality.
+Primarily layout and size of items in the list.
+3. Minimize the number of different styles and how often they need to be changed.

-* Have the familiar outer and inner container internal structure
-* The inner container is sized to match the visible items from the list
-* The inner container is positioned within the outer container based on the difference between the offset prop and the start offset for the visible items.
-Typically that results in the inner container being shifted to the left by the fractional part of an item.
+The component keeps the familiar outer and inner container internal structure.
+The inner container is sized to match the visible items from the list.
+The inner container is positioned within the outer container based on the difference between the offset prop and the start offset for the visible items.
+Typically that results in the inner container being shifted up by the fractional part of an item.

-* IMAGE
+{% include candid-image.html src="/assets/images/react-virtual-scroll/display-list-structure.svg" alt="Display List Structure" %}

-* Items within the inner container use the CSS grid layout style.
+Items within the inner container use the CSS grid layout style.
 This allows us to avoid almost all per item styling.
 All that's left is setting `boxSizing` to `border-box`.
-Important to ensure that items always have the expected size and don't overflow the grid if they have borders or padding.
+It's important to ensure that items always have the expected size and don't overflow the grid if they have borders or padding.

-* Style is the same for all items so considered leaving it up to the style sheet to set.
-In the end followed principles of inlining functionality critical stuff.
-* Small optimization - create style once and use same instance on all items.
+The style is the same for all items.
+I considered leaving it up to the style sheet to set.
+In the end I stuck with the principles of inlining functionality critical stuff.
+At least I only need to create the style once and can use the same instance on all items.

 {% raw %}